umbraco/rfcs/cms/0011-block-data-structure.md

 Common for all is that the object referencing content items would implement the `IBlockElement` interface.
 This interface has two properties:

+* `contentUdi` — Used to link to the content item.
-* UDI — Used to link to the content item.
+* `settingsUdi` — Used to link to the content item. `settingsUdi` is not required and can therefore be left undefined.

-* settings — An object containing properties needed for a specific layout.
-The setting could contain the number of columns for ie. Grid Layouts.
-Settings are not required and can therefore be empty.
-It would be posible for developers to change or extend the settings.
-Potentially a Property Editor could provide the option to pick a specific Element Type (`IPublishedElement`) for settings for each Block.
+This object can be extended to contain more properties.
+This could be usefull for a Grid Property Editor, where each object might want to define its width in columns.

-### Data
+### The Data Buckets
-A list of Element Type based content items (`IPublishedElement`)
+Both `contentData` and `settingsData` is a list of Element Type based content items (`IPublishedElement`)
   - Element Types are Document Types without any routable settings (e.g. templates, URL).
   - In the short term the element data will be stored as JSON and each element will have it's own UDI assigned.

 ### Strongly typed

-* The content items of `data` are strongly typed as `IPublishedElement`.
+* The content items of `contentData` and `settingsData` are strongly typed as `IPublishedElement`.
 * The layout can be strongly typed too but will be up to the Property Editor to define.

 We do have a specific interface for the object representing a Block item, notice this can be extended by the specific Property Editor.
 The `IBlockElement` C# interface would look like this: